About the Project

 Through this project, we hope to provide scholars of all levels with valuable and accessible information through the use of streaming video and written text.

-Stephanie Wong is an alumna of Hamilton College.
+Stephanie Wong is an alum of Hamilton College.
 She graduated in 2010 with a concentration in Psychology and a minor in Anthropology.
 Her interests focus on using media in new and innovative ways to increase information and digital literacy.
-She hopes to utilize her passion to positively affect social change.
+She hopes to utilize her passion to positively effect social change.

 Thomas A. Wilson